kn45/NLPIR_Py/README.md

 Examples for Stand-alone mode and a possible solution for Map-Reduce.

 _Any copy right, permmision or other license infomation of NLPIR please refer to <http://ictclas.nlpir.org>_
+If user license file(NLPIR.user) is expired, new one could be found in official website
 ## Stand-alone mode
 Refer to example.py
 `echo -e "杂谈\t今天tm真是走了狗屎运了\!" | ./example.py s`